NgothoHarrison/Drinks-API/README.md

 #  Drinks-API

-A Django REST Drinks API Repository for Effortless Beverage Data Integration.
+A Django REST Drinks API for Effortless Beverage Data Integration.
+Performs all CRUDE operations to the Database.
+- CREATE
+- READ
+- UPDATE
+- DELETE
 ## Tech Stack

 Python,